We have all heard, “You Get What You Pay For”, implying there are 2 ends of the selling and buying landscape, Good Quality, or Good Price.

 The two should be an unbreakable pair, so that what you want, and what you get meet your expectations.
 (Just ask our Tattoo recipient)

-If you have ever been on the receiving end of customer dis-satisfaction, you may want to take stock of these 12 simple hidden ingredients on your supplier invoice & ask yourself if your current supplier meets these expectations:
+If you have ever been on the receiving end of customer dis-satisfaction, you may want to ask questions to remind your client of these 12 simple hidden ingredients to your value….Things you don’t itemize when putting a price on your solutions:

 - Supplier is a problem solver and positions themselves as a partner to delivering solutions.